microweber/microweber/readme.md

-# Microweber is Drag-and-Drop system for making websites
+# Microweber is Drag-and-Drop CMS

 Microweber is a content management system of new generation that allows you to make your website by drag and drop.